Mbarara City FC

-Mbarara City FC is a football club in Mbarara City, Uganda.
+Mbarara City Football Club is a Ugandan football club in Mbarara City, Uganda.
 The team plays in the top division of Ugandan professional football, the Star Times Uganda Premier League where they have been participating since 5 May 2017, after defeating Synergy FC in the FUFA Big League Play Offs, and the club uses Kakyeka Stadium as their home hosting grounds.
 Mbarara City FC has more fans than any other team in the Western Region of Uganda.

 History

 The club was founded in 2010 as Citizens FC, after the management of Citizens High School in Mbarara decided to create a team to play in mature competitions and help in nurturing football at the school.
 The team played in the Western Uganda regional league starting from 2010 to 2014.
 In 2014, the team won the Western Uganda Regional League and was promoted to the FUFA Big League.
 In July 2016, Citizens FC was renamed Mbarara City FC, mainly to get acceptability and fan base among the people of Mbarara and the whole of Western Uganda.
 This coincided with the club being promoted to the topflight, the Uganda Premier League in its first season after adopting the name Mbarara City FC.
-The club clinched promotion after defeating Synergy 2-1 in the FUFA Big League playoffs on 5 May 2017.
+The club clinched promotion after defeating Synergy 2–1 in the FUFA Big League playoffs on 5 May 2017.

 2017/2018 Uganda Premier League Season

 Mbarara City FC participated in the Uganda Premier League Season, the first division of the Uganda football league.
 In their first season in the top flight, it was the only team out of 16 that was based in Western Uganda.
 Its first game was played against Bul FC on 12 September 2017, and the result was a goalless draw.
-This was followed by a 1-0 win against Express FC with a goal scored by Pitis Barenge, a Burundian International in the 73rd minute on 16 September.
+This was followed by a 1–0 win against Express FC with a goal scored by Pitis Barenge, a Burundian International in the 73rd minute on 16 September.
 The club finished 11th, avoiding relegation.